telerik/winforms-docs/panels-and-labels/groupbox/header-styling-options.md

 HeaderAlignment takes *Near*, *Center*, and *Far *values:![panels-and-labels-groupbox-header-styling-options 002](images/panels-and-labels-groupbox-header-styling-options002.png)

->HeaderAlignment is not taken into consideration when the GroupBoxStyle is set to Office.
+>note HeaderAlignment is not taken into consideration when the GroupBoxStyle is set to Office.
 In this case the header occupies the whole width or height of the control.
 You may use HeaderTextAlignment and HeaderImageAlignment properties in this case.
+>

 ## GroupBoxStyle